 DIY repairs could make selling your home difficult

 When a homeowner puts their residence on the market, the next buyer may not be impressed by a lack of paperwork showing that the real estate is a good investment.
 One of the ways that homeowners can prove they have been taking care of the property they are selling is by providing documentation that the home has been regularly serviced by contractors.
-For instance, having regular inspections and maintenance of a furnace will be essential to showing the next homeowner that your real estate will not need any major repairs or appliance replacements in the next five years.
+For instance, having regular inspections and maintenance of a furnace will be essential to showing the next homeowner that your real estate will not need any major repairs or replacements in the next five years.

 If there is a fire, your furnace could be considered suspicious

 Although most furnace repairs need to be left to professionals, there are a few routine jobs that can help reduce utility bills and they can be performed by the homeowners.
 One of the most common furnace tasks is changing the filters regularly.
 A second task that homeowners can stay on top of is checking the thermostat to see if it can be lowered.
 Finally, homeowners can greatly improve the longevity of their furnace by installing a smarthome thermostat that is regularly monitored on an app.
-Overtime, homeowners will use the smarthome app to adjust the amount of energy their furnace is using throughout the day, and this means the machine is not working as hard.
+Overtime, homeowners will use the smarthome app to adjust the amount of energy their furnace is using throughout the day, and this means it is not working as hard.

 Let us help you keep your furnace safe this winter

 Instead of buying tools and watching videos on the internet, it is easier and cheaper to call us to help you get your furnace in working order for this winter.
-Once we do a major inspection, we let you know before we get started if you need any repairs.
+Once we do a inspection, we let you know before we get started if you need repairs.
 In order to help our customers, we have transparent pricing and we also have advice about installation of new furnaces.
 To let us start helping you today, give us a call.